testclub_

 We use structured examples to drive out ambiguity.
 What should happen when a user submits an empty form?
 What if they submit it twice in the same second?
 What if the session expires between steps two and three of a payment flow?
 These aren't edge cases.
 They're the cases nobody wrote down.

-This approach applies equally to functional correctness and to security.
 An unspecified behaviour is an untested behaviour, and an untested behaviour is an attack surface.

 Automated tests are valuable when they encode real specification.
 A test that checks a button exists is noise.
 A test that verifies a payment can't be processed twice under concurrent requests is specification made executable.